bpherrick/mightiest-velociraptor-4895a/content/pages/posts/raise-a-hallelujah.md

   extra: []
 layout: post
 subtitle: 'I will sing to the Lord, because He has dealt bountifully with me.
 Psalm 13:6'
+excerpt: >-
+  God is so faithful and oh so good!
+He provides for our every need.
+  (Philippians 4:19).
 ---
 God is so faithful and oh so good!
 He provides for our every need.
 (Philippians 4:19).
 Ben and I are excited to share that God has provided through your giving!
 Our March 15th financial deadline was met on March 13th!
 Currently, 75% of the funds required for our vision trip to South Africa and Greece have been raised.
 Praise be to God!